Reloaded-Project/Reloaded.Hooks-rs/docs/dev/arch/x86/code_relocation.md

 Because rewriting a lot of code will lead to register exhaustion, it must be reiterated the rewriter can only be used for small bits of code.

-!!! danger "x64 has over 5000 ‼️ functions that require rewriting.
+!!! danger "x64 has over 5000 ‼️ instructions that require rewriting.
 Only a couple hundred are tested currently"

 ## Relative Branches